jameswilson/ckeditor_image2/README.md

 2. Ensure Ckeditor Standard or Full package is downloaded from ckeditor.com and installed to the `sites/all/libraries` folder.

-3. Download and install this module
+3. Download and install this module.

 4. Download the Image2 plugin and its dependencies from the links below; be sure to download versions that are compatible with your version of CKeditor.